 Students may be quiet in class and it may be necessary to prompt them to draw them out.
 They are more likely to ask questions during the breaks.
 You need to gain their confidence before they feel comfortable enough to ask questions.

 You may find the following a useful guide to teaching in China: Teaching for Learning in China –Teacher Guide and Quality Resources.

+Mobile phone usage in the class has been a problem in the past.
+It is recommended that mobiles are not used in the classroom except for exceptional circumstances.
+Teachers need to make that clear to students in the first few classes.
+Be prepared to have to continue to enforce this requirement on an ongoing basis.
+It is suggested that phones are kept out of site in bags on pockets.
+Not on desks.

 Payment

-The per diem is normally paid the week before you leave
+The per diem is normally paid the week before you leave.

 Your salary will be paid in accordance with VU’s normal fortnightly pay cycle.